- Knox Law Institute

 Tax Treatment of Account Earnings.
 During the time that the contributed funds are in the ABLE account, the earnings and growth on the money in the ABLE account are tax-deferred both for federal and for state tax purposes.

 Tax Treatment of Distributions.
-An ABLE account owner may withdraw the funds in his/her ABLE account at any time for any purpose.
+An ABLE account owner may withdraw the funds in their ABLE account at any time for any purpose.
 However, the tax treatment of money withdrawn from an ABLE account depends upon the purpose for which it was withdrawn.

 Qualified Disability Expenses.
 If the withdrawn funds are used to pay for Qualified Disability Expenses (QDEs), then the withdrawal from the ABLE account will be completely exempt from income tax (both federal and state).